mirvision/rsschool-cv/cv.md

 ## Courses
 - HTML and CSS Tutorials
-- Golang on the Stepik, w3
+- Golang on the Stepik